How to Apply?

 Please note that Kingsley Napley will not accept applications made in any other format.

-Applications for 2020 have now closed and applications for 2021 will open at the end of October 2019.
+Applications for 2020 have now closed and applications for 2021 will open in December 2019.

 Assessment days take place in late June each year, and approximately 10 successful candidates are invited back for an interview in early July.